CCK successfully appeals denial of service connection based on herbicide exposure in Thailand

 CCK successfully appealed to the Court the Board’s denial of service connection for type II diabetes mellitus and prostate cancer due to herbicide exposure in Thailand.

-CAVC agrees with CCK’s arguments
+CAVC agrees with CCK’s arguments based on herbicide exposure in Thailand

 CCK argued, and the Court agreed, that the Board failed to provide an adequate statement of reasons or bases for finding the Veteran’s lay testimony regarding service along the perimeter of Camp Friendship incredible.
 The Court found that there is a difference between a lack of confirmation of service along the perimeter, and a direct conflict with service record.
 The Court noted that before the Board can find a veteran not credible, it must lay a proper foundation.
 Here, the Board did not explain why it would be expected to find verification of the Veteran’s presence at the perimeter of Camp Friendship in his service records.